 - Domain validated multi-domain certificates.
-There are two certificates in this category: Comodo PositiveSSL Multi-Domain and Comodo SSL UCC DV.
+There are two certificates in this category: PositiveSSL Multi-Domain and SSL UCC DV.
 These certificates will secure your websites

-- Business validated multi-domain certificates.
+- Business validated multi-domain certificates & Extended validated multi-domain certificates.
 You need to have a registered company to be eligible for a business validated SSL Certificate.
-Besides the HTTPS link and and the green padlock icon near your website’s URL, the people who visit your website will be able to see your company name when they search whom the SSL Certificate was issued to, and they will also see your company name and address when they roll over or click on the dynamic site seal which comes with your SSL Certificate and which you can add to your website.
-This type of certificates are issued within 1-3 days.
+Besides the HTTPS link and the padlock icon near your website’s URL, the people who visit your website will be able to see your company name when they search whom the SSL Certificate was issued to, and they will also see your company name and address when they roll over or click on the dynamic site seal which comes with your SSL Certificate and which you can add to your website.
+This type of certificate is issued within 1-7 days.

 - Multi-domain Wildcard certificates.
 These certificates allow you to secure one main domain and multiple wildcard domains using one single SSL Certificate.
 You can get a PositiveSSL Multi-Domain Wildcard SSL if you want a domain validated SSL, or a Multi-Domain Wildcard SSL if you prefer a business validated certificate.
 You can learn more about how multi-domain wildcard certificates work at this link.